mnebelsick/Hall-of-Fame/README.md

 Steps needed to setup:

 1. Create a database
-2. Update the Laravel config file with the database name, username and password
+2. Update the Laravel .env file with the database name, username and password
-3. Likeog into the terminal (command line) via telnet/SSH and go to the project home directory
+3. Log into the terminal (command line) via telnet/SSH and go to the project home directory
 4. Execute:  php artisan migrate
 5. This will create the required database table